DeltaE/RESource/_sources/notes/resource_builder.md

 - We use that MBR as a cutout to source weather resources data from ERA5 via CDSAPI.
 The ERA5's cutout is then stored as a netcdf `.nc' file.
 - We load that cutout as `atlite`'s `cutout` object.
 - We then use `atlite`'s `cutout.grid` attribute to create our test beds for the analysis i.e. the grid cells (geodataframe)
+- We get the following key visuals out of this step:
+  - Land availability map at excluder's highest resolution and another one at ERA5's resolution.
+    > To harmonize the grid cells with the weather resources data, we use the ERA5's resolution data for further stages

 ```{important}
 Data supply-chain for this method Requires [CDS-API setup](https://cds.climate.copernicus.eu/how-to-api)